k2052/words.k2052.me/source/posts/2014-01-13-duckdotmd.md

 ---

 We have all been there.
 No matter how many things you try it's still there.
-Disruptive, frustrating, angering and haunting.
-But most of all, unpredictable.
+Disruptive, frustrating, angering and haunting and most above all, unpredictable.
 The bug from hell.

 You will not be defeated so easily.
 You are dev!
-Devs do not cower in the face of any bug, we head first into the tests, no matter the project, no matter the bug!
+Devs do not cower in the face of any bug, we head first into the tests!
+No matter the project!
+No matter the bug!

 You take a deep breath and rummage around for your secret weapon.
 Ahah!
 There it is.
 You place it on your desk and it squeaks under the force of your hand.
 You stare at it for a moment admiring its adorableness.
 You straighten its head